pramsey/bcfoi-email-log-files/README.md

 * [Ramsey Submission (March 8, 2014)](http://s3.cleverelephant.ca/oipc/2014_s43_hearing/F13-54010%20Ramsey%20Response.pdf)
 * [OIPC Order (May 15, 2014)](http://s3.cleverelephant.ca/oipc/2014_s43_hearing/OrderF14-13.pdf)

+The adjudicator did not evaluate the arguments in detail, he merely stated that Section 43 didn't apply since I was asking for the records in good faith and not trying to harass or impair the government with my request.
+And so we moved on to the next stage.

 ### Section 22 Hearing (2015)

+The government next argued that because the request included personal information, and because it would be too much work to review all the data and remove the information, that they were unable to sever the information, so the release should be denied, under [Section 22](http://www.bclaws.ca/civix/document/LOC/complete/statreg/--%20F%20--/Freedom%20of%20Information%20and%20Protection%20of%20Privacy%20Act%20[RSBC%201996]%20c.%20165/00_Act/96165_02.xml#section22) of the BC FOI Act.

 * [OIPC Process Instructions](http://s3.cleverelephant.ca/oipc/2015_s22_hearing/Instructions%20for%20Written%20Inquiries%20%2815-Jan-15.pdf)
 * CITZ Submission (April 13, 2015)